PaulLerner/neott/README.md

 Summing up, you can pass arguments like `python -m neott.viz.pvs bigscience/bloom-7b1 --alpha_filter=true --negatives=all_intra`
 to only get the relevant metric for BLOOM, and `--alpha_filter=false` for Croissant and Llama.

+# Interactive demo

+Use `neott.interact` to interactively translate source terms/generate terms given a definition.

+For example: `python -m neott.interact --config exp/interact.yaml` will apply our ICL method that combines Co-hyponyms and Derivation paradigms, using FranceTerme as ICL set.
+You can change the parameters as for `neott.prompt`

 # citation
 If you use our code or data on Machine Translation, please cite: